furiousteam/wiki.myname.digital/docs_sample/tutorials/how-to-edit-a-profile.md

 ### **Select a profile to edit** <a name="select-profile"></a>

-**#1**- Tap on it to see the profile details.
+**#1**- Tap on it to see the profile details to select your profile.
 You will now be redirected to the profile details.

 ![Edit a profile](../images/tutorials/edit-profile/edit-profile-1.jpg)